Barrow Psychology Symposium

 Course Goal

-The 2025 Barrow Psychology Symposium aims to provide critical updates for psychologists working with individuals experiencing a variety of medical conditions, including neurological diagnoses.
-The symposium will address present issues in ethics, integrated care, and neuroimaging to help inform clinical practice.
+The 2026 Barrow Psychology Symposium aims to provide critical updates for psychologists working with individuals with a variety of medical conditions, including neurological diagnoses.
+The symposium will address present issues in ethics, anosognosia and denial, and utilizing CBT in patients with acquired brain injury.

 Course Learning Objectives